Anton Julius Carlson: Biography

-Carlson was president of the American Physiological Society from 1923 to 1925, and president of the AAAS in 1944.
+Carlson was elected to the United States National Academy of Sciences in 1920 and the American Philosophical Society in 1928.
+He was president of the American Physiological Society from 1923 to 1925, and president of the AAAS in 1944.
 Carlson was elected a foreign member of the Royal Swedish Academy of Sciences in 1929.

 The cover story of the February 10, 1941, issue of Time magazine was devoted to Carlson's success as a teacher and his comparative studies of the muscular action of the heart in humans and the horseshoe crab.
 Carlson was one of 34 original signers of the Humanist Manifesto and in 1953 he was the first person to receive the American Humanist Association's Humanist of the Year award.